shrop/os-app-configs/shrop-macbookair.md

  * Add gmail account Google Chat to iChat
  * Add AIM account to iChat
  * Add work Exchange account for mail, contacts and calendars
  * Add Googla Apps account for mail and calendars
+* Mission Control
+ * Uncheck "Automatically rearrange based on most recent use"

 1Password